gibran/Sentinel/README.md

-# deadpool - A simple test based checklist for .Net
+# Sentinel - A simple test based checklist for .Net